borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   protecting archives against delete/prune/recreate.

   Matching can be done on archive (series) name, tags, user, host, and archive ID.
+  The new --group-by=name,user,host option can be used to keep stuff apart.

 - packs